+$\overline{}$ (a) Functions in Criminal Cases: A county court magistrate may perform any or all of the following functions in a criminal proceeding:

+(1) NoWithout consent necessary: +

-- (a) Functions in Criminal Cases: A county court magistrate may perform any or all of the following functions in a criminal proceeding: - (1) Without consent: - (A) Appoint attorneys for indigent defendants and approve attorney expense vouchers. - (B) Conduct proceedings in traffic infraction matters. - (C) Conduct advisements and set bail in criminal and traffic cases. - (D) Issue restraining orders pursuant to C.R.S. section 18-1-1001.
+- (A) Appoint attorneys for indigent defendants and approve attorney expense vouchers. - (B) Conduct proceedings in traffic infraction matters. - (C) Conduct advisements and set bail in criminal and traffic cases. - (D) Issue mandatory protection restraining orders pursuant to C.R.S. section 18-1-1001. - (E) Any other function authorized by statute.